 PaymentIntent object depending on your account email settings.

-For direct charges, receipts are sent based on the email settings, branding, and public business information of the Connected account.
+For direct charges, the connected account’s email settings, branding, and public business information control the receipts.

 Platform accounts that create charges on Standard accounts can still send a receipt for the connected account by passing